Click on a marker above to learn more about a park on the map.

 Of Boxwork and Bison: Wind Cave National Park

 Wind Cave, in the southern Black Hills of South Dakota, was created as America’s eighth national park in 1903 and was the first to protect a cave.
-During the three days that we visited, we took two tours in the…
+During the three days we visited, we took two cave tours.
+We also tracked animals, including bison, along Wind Cave’s backcountry roads.

 The Man and His Legacy: Theodore Roosevelt National Park